munki/munki-pkg/README.md

 You might ask "Why not change the shebang to `#!/usr/bin/env python3` or even `#!/usr/bin/python3`?
 That could break many current users of the tool who _haven't_ upgraded to macOS 12.3 and don't have Xcode and/or the Command line development tools installed.
 If/when you upgrade to macOS 12.3, you'll need to take some action anyway.
 No need to punish everyone else.

 Why not change the shebang to `#!/usr/local/munki/munki-python`?
-That would then cause munki-pkg to require the install of the Munki tools.
+That would then cause munkipkg to require the install of the Munki tools.
 Not everyone who uses munkipkg uses Munki, as hard as that might be to believe.

 ## Basic operation